composer/composer/doc/articles/http-basic-authentication.md

-The main advantage of the auth.json file is that it can be gitignored so that every developer in your team can place their own credentials in there, which makes revokation of credentials much easier than if you all share the same.
+The main advantage of the auth.json file is that it can be gitignored so that every developer in your team can place their own credentials in there, which makes revocation of credentials much easier than if you all share the same.